jenkinsci/JenkinsPipelineUnit/README.md

 ### Compare the callstacks with a previous implementation

+One other use of the callstacks is to check your pipeline executions for possible regressions.
-You have a dedicated method you can call if you override BaseRegressionTest:
+You have a dedicated method you can call if you extend `BaseRegressionTest`:

 ```groovy
     @Test